BaseMax/OnlineMarketplacePHP/README.md

 ## Installation

-In first step you need to clone this repository from github to your local environment:
+First step, You need to clone this repository from GitHub to your local environment:

 ```console
 git clone https://github.com/BaseMax/OnlineMarketplacePHP.git
 ```